+Early traditional LF depth estimation algorithms can be divided into three categories based on the properties of LF images.
+Multi-view stereo matching (MVS) based methods \cite{jeon2015accurate} exploit the multi-view information of the LFs for depth estimation.
+Epipolar plane image (EPI) based methods \cite{zhang2016robust} calculate the slopes using epipolar geometric properties of the LFs to predict the depth.
+Defocus-based methods \cite{tao2013depth} calculate the depth of a pixel by measuring the consistency at different focal stacks.
+However, conventional methods involve nonlinear optimization and manually designed features, which are computationally demanding and sensitive to occlusions, weak textures, and highlights.

 Deep learning has been applied to LF depth estimation in recent years \cite{heber2016convolutional, shin2018epinet, chen2021attention, tsai2020attention, wang2022occlusion}.
-The mainstream deep learning-based methods consist of four steps, including feature extraction, cost construction, cost aggregation and depth (disparity) regression\footnote{Depth $\gamma$ and disparity $d$ and can be transformed directly according to $ \gamma = fB/d$, where $B$ and $f$ stand for the baseline length and the focal length of the LF camera, respectively.
-The following part will not distinguish between them.}.
+The mainstream deep learning-based methods typically involve four key steps: feature extraction, cost construction, cost aggregation, and depth (disparity) regression\footnote{Depth $\gamma$ and disparity $d$ can be transformed directly according to $ \gamma = fB/d$, where $B$ and $f$ stand for the baseline length and the focal length of the LF camera, respectively.
+The paper does not make a distinction between them.}.
 Cost construction provides initial similarity measures of possible matched pixels among different views.
-Existing methods construct cost volumes by shifting the features of each view with specific integer values, and regress the final disparity values (in sub-pixel accuracy) by performing a weighted average on each candidate disparity.
+Existing techniques construct cost volumes by shifting the features of each view with specific integer values, and regress the final disparity values (in sub-pixel accuracy) by performing a weighted average on each candidate disparity.
 However, the regressed disparity is only a sub-space projection (more precisely, an expectation) of the predicted disparity distribution, which can be considered as a set of probability values that a pixel belongs to different candidate disparities.
-Although these methods achieve remarkable performance by minimizing the pixel-wise loss between the predicted disparity and the groundtruth one, the disparity distribution issue has been ignored.
-Since there are unlimited disparity distributions that can produce the same expectation, simply minimizing the loss in the disparity domain can hinder the deep networks from learning the core information and yield sub-optimal depth estimation results.
+Although these methods have achieved remarkable performance by minimizing the pixel-wise loss between the predicted disparity and the ground truth, the disparity distribution issue has been ignored.
+Since there are unlimited disparity distributions that may produce the same expectation, simply minimizing the loss in the disparity domain can prevent the deep networks from learning the core information and yield sub-optimal depth estimation results.